Chunngai/cross-sentence-gec/process.md

   Lang8 and NUCLE as training set is better.
   \-\-\-
   Found four candidates:
-  1. GECToR – Grammatical Error Correction_ Tag, Not Rewrite (Seems not easy to modify)
-  2. Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction
+  1. Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction
-  3. Improving Grammatical Error Correction via Pre-Training a Copy-Augmented Architecture with Unlabeled Data
+  2. Improving Grammatical Error Correction via Pre-Training a Copy-Augmented Architecture with Unlabeled Data
-  4. A Neural Grammatical Error Correction System Built On Better Pre-training and Sequential Transfer Learning
+  3. A Neural Grammatical Error Correction System Built On Better Pre-training and Sequential Transfer Learning

-  Models of the papers are implemented with fairseq, except the first one.